dsoto/ENSP-330-notes/energy-tools.md

 # Gravimetric Energy Density

+This is the quantity of energy is released by the conversion (often combustion) of a given mass of the material.
 Here is a table of the gravimetric (mass) energy densities for a few popular energy storage sources.

 | Material| Energy Density (MJ/kg) |